owkin/FLamby/Quickstart.md

 ### FL training and evaluation

-In order to train and evaluate a model with specific FL strategy and hyperparameters, one can run the following command (in this case the strategy specific HPs in the config file are ignored and the HPs used are either input in the command or take the default values given in the strategy class definition):
+In order to train and evaluate the baseline model with a specific FL strategy and associated hyperparameters, one can run the following command (in this case the strategy specific HPs in the config file are ignored and the HPs used are given by the user or take the default values given in this script):

 ```
 python fed_benchmark.py --strategy FedProx --mu 1.0 --learning_rate 0.05 --config-file-path ../config_heart_disease.json